 Further, increasing efforts by third-party payors in the U.S. and abroad to cap or reduce healthcare costs may cause such organizations to limit both coverage and the level of reimbursement for newly approved products and, as a result, they may not cover or provide adequate payment for our product candidates, if approved.
 In order to secure coverage and reimbursement for any product that might be authorized or approved for sale, we may need to conduct expensive pharmacoeconomic studies in order to demonstrate the medical necessity and cost-effectiveness of our products, in addition to the costs required to obtain FDA or comparable regulatory authorizations or approvals.
 Additionally, we may also need to provide discounts to purchasers, private health plans or government healthcare programs.
 Our product candidates may nonetheless not be considered medically necessary or cost-effective.
 If third-party payors do not consider a product to be cost-effective compared to other available therapies, they may not cover the product after approval as a benefit under their plans or, if they do, the level of payment may not be sufficient to allow a company to sell its product at a profit.
 We expect to experience pricing pressures from third-party payors in connection with the potential sale of any of our product candidates.
-Decreases in third-party reimbursement for any product or a decision by a third-party payor not to cover a product could reduce physician usage and patient demand for the product and also have a material adverse effect on sales.
+Decreases in third-party reimbursement for any product could reduce physician usage and patient demand for the product and also have a material adverse effect on sales.